The Keto diet! It’s everywhere. You can’t go anywhere without running into someone who is “doing keto”.

 The keto diet may be the right choice for people who are overweight, diabetic or love eating meat and fat.
 If this describes you, you may end up being a keto evangelist.

-If Keto is definitely for you, get the password to my resource library to download your own printable Keto Vegetable Guide that lists the carbohydrate content in all your favorite veggies.
+If Keto is definitely for you, make sure you download your own printable Low-Carb Vegetable Guide that lists the carbohydrate content in all your favorite veggies.

 Want To Remember This Complete Beginner’s Guide to the Keto Diet?
 Pin It To Your Favorite Healthy Living Pinterest Board And Pass It On!